unicode-org/cldr/tools/java/org/unicode/cldr/util/data/ReadMe.txt

   If there is a collision between a new and old name, the old one typically changes to "old X" or "X (1983-2003)".

+- Add the new currency code to <variable id="$currency" type="choice"> in supplementalMetadata.xml

 3. NEW TIMEZONE DATABASE
 - Do the following to update to a new timezone database.
 - Download the latest version of the data from ftp://elsie.nci.nih.gov/pub/